Voluntary registration walkthrough

 - deal with the overlap before submitting your application for registration

-If you decide to have the overlapping area removed from the existing registered title before you apply for registration, you will need to either obtain the area from the holder of that title, or request a rectification.
-If you choose instead to request a rectification after submitting your application, and the rectification is accepted, you’ll have to apply separately to register the rectified area.
+If you decide to have the overlapping area removed from the existing registered title, you will need to either obtain the area from the holder of that title, or request a rectification.
+If you choose to request a rectification, and the rectification is accepted, the overlapping area will be included in the voluntary registration title provided the rectification request makes this clear.

 For detailed guidance about property boundaries for a voluntary registration, read voluntary registration-specific criteria.